spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-availability-notification-feature.md

 To verify that `AvailabilityNotificationSubscriber` is working, follow these steps:

 1. Add a new product and make it unavailable.
-2. As a customer, subscribe to its availability notifications on Yves.
+2. As a customer, subscribe to its availability notifications on the Storefront.
 3. Make the product available.
 4. Check your mailbox for the email about the product's availability.